Negative convexity is the feature of those bonds that loose value when the interest rates decreases and gains value when the interest rate increases.

 Search & Explore : Management Dictionary

-Browse definitions and meaning of more concepts and terms similar to Negative Convexity.
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more terms similar to Negative Convexity.
+The Management Dictionary covers over 7000 business concepts from 6 categories.

 Related Business Content